-Some children make friends easily, but for others it’s a more of a struggle.
-For this group of children, learning how to handle the challenges with making new friends is the key to actually making friendships.
+Some children make friends easily, but for others, it’s a more of a struggle.
+For this group of children, learning how to handle the challenges when it comes to making new friends is the key to actually making friendships.

 In short, if children become uptight about their inability to make friends and they focus greatly on that, they might feel inadequate and frustrated and that might make it harder for them to make friends in the future.